 One part haritaki, two parts bibhitaki and four parts amalaki, by weight.

 1) Amalaki or Amla - Is a type of berry, also referred to as Indian gooseberry, is from the species Emblica officinalis (or Phyllanthus emblica), a sacred Hindu tree believed to be protected by the God Vishnu.
 The amla tree is ritually worshiped on the Hindu holiday called Amalaki Ekadashi.
-All parts of the tree are useful, but the fruit is particularly used in medicinal preparations.
-It is known to be one of the highest available sources of natural plant-based vitamin C.
+All parts of the tree are useful, but the dried ground fruit is particularly applied in medicinal preparations.
+It is also used fresh as an ingredient in chutney.

 It is composed of the primary tastes sour and astringent with secondary bitter, pungent and sweet flavors.
 Some of the phytochemical compounds include: nicotinic acid, riboflavin, tannins, carotene as well as vitamin C.